-Very often when digital solutions fail, it’s not the fault of the technology, but a failure of implementation.
+Very often when digital solutions fail, it’s not the fault of the technology, but a failure of the implementation.
 Many companies spend a lot of time drawing up strategies and documentation for implementation.
-The structure then remains top-heavy and doesn’t trickle down to the factory floor.
+The structure then remains top heavy and doesn’t trickle down to the factory floor.

 Management needs to ensure that implementation moves out of the boardroom and permeates every inch of the organisation.